Directional Privacy for Deep Learning: The Privacy Model

 \subsection{Directional Privacy and \DirDP}

 Gradient descent optimises the search for parameter selection that minimises the loss.
-Thus an alternative method of perturbing the gradients is to use randomisation that is based around perturbing the angle of deviation from the original gradient.
+An alternative method of perturbing the gradients is to use randomisation that is based on the angle of deviation from the original gradient.
 To give some intuition, Figure~\ref{f1406-a} illustrates how a gradient of a convex curve can be perturbed, leading to a perturbation of the descents.